The 3AM Wake-Up Fix: 8 Things That Actually Work

 A few presentations are not a “protocol” problem.
 Instead, they need medical evaluation:

-• Loud snoring or gasping breath during sleep.
+• If you wake up gasping for breath.
 Possible obstructive sleep apnea.
 Get a sleep study, not more magnesium.

-• Daily morning headaches.
+• Constant AM headeaches.
 Another apnea signal, especially paired with snoring.

-• Hot flashes or night sweats in perimenopausal or menopausal women.
+• Hot flashes or night sweats are the norm.
 The cortisol-and-temperature mechanism is real here but the intervention is different.
 Talk to a doctor about hormone therapy options.

-• Persistent 3 a.m. waking with low mood, low energy, or loss of interest during the day.
+• Constant 3am wake ups and you can’t shake feeling grumpy or tired.
 Depression and chronic insomnia run together.
 The right move is a primary care appointment, not another supplement.

-• Frequent urination at night (more than twice).
+• If you’re peeing more than twice a night.
 Could be nocturia, sleep apnea, or a urinary tract issue.
 Worth a workup.

 Related on TheGreenest: The cortisol-belly stress reset stack · The 7 types of magnesium and which one to buy · Feel cold all the time?
 5 vitamins to check